bookofproofs/bookofproofs.github.io/_sources/history/16th-century/roomen.md

 * After these years in Leuven, van Roomen went to Würzburg where again he was appointed professor of medicine giving his first lecture on 17 May 1593.
 * Van Roomen's appointment by Prince Bishop Julius Echter von Mespelbrunn was officially confirmed on the last day of August 1593.
 * It is likely that van Roomen was glad to have an opportunity to leave the Netherlands since there was much unrest and fighting over the Spanish held territory.
-* It was around the end of 1593 that van Roomen married Anna Steeg, the niece of Godefrid Steeg who was the doctor to Prince Bishop Julius Echter von Mespelbrunn.
 * Although he was employed as a professor of medicine, it was mathematics that was van Roomen's real love.
 * Van Roomen had proposed a problem which involved solving an equation of degree 45 in Ideae mathematicae (1593).
 * Van Roomen solved it using two hyperbolas, publishing the result in 1596.